Munera83/Web-Scraper-and-Classifier/README.md

 # Web-Scraper-and-Classifier
-A real-time web scraper and a simple classifier for English web pages.
+A real-time web scraper and a simple classifier for English web pages. <br>
+The used dataset is from Kaggle: https://www.kaggle.com/datasets/hetulmehta/website-classification/data